 So, let’s start making this delicious dish!

-How to make this Easy Mexican Pork In Green Sauce- Cerdo en Salsa Verde:
+How to make this easy Green Chili- Cerdo en salsa verde:

 Prepare the meat and vegetables.

-Chop the meat, devein the jalapeños and chop them small, chop the onions and garlic.
+Chop the meat, devein the jalapeños and chop them small, and chop the onions and garlic.

-Add the onions, garlic and jalapeños and sauté gently until onions get translucent.
+Add the onions, garlic, and jalapeños and sauté gently until the onions get translucent.

-Add salsa and vegetable stock, cover and simmer the pork on medium-low heat for about 25-30 minutes, or until the pork is soft.
+Add salsa and vegetable stock, cover and simmer the pork on medium-low heat for about 25-30 minutes, or until the pork is tender.